Blocking or donating points, page 1

 2) Many times you may want to block at lower scores when a jack is turned up and you only hold low cards with either no trump or possibly one or two low trump.
-Generally speaking, a higher turn-up card indicates a higher probability of a lone by the opponents / dealers.
+Generally speaking, a higher turn-up card indicates a higher probability of a lone by the dealer.

 3) Think about blocking when you hold a lay down lone (or something close) in the opposite color of the suit as the turn-up.
 It has been said, "if there is one lone out there, then there is likely another as well".
 This is especially true if a jack is turned up.

-4) When considering a block, think about the score: would them getting a lone hurt you?
+4) When considering a block, think about the score, if they make a lone, how much would that hurt you?
 What would giving up two points do?
-It's the lesser of two evils that counts.
+It's the lesser of two evils.

-5) Think about blocking if you have a large lead and want to protect that lead.
+5) Think about blocking when you have a large lead and want to protect that lead.

 When you shouldn't call a block

-2) Blocks are normally not a good idea at scores of 7 - 7, you're just giving them the advantage.
+2) Blocking is normally not a good idea at scores of 7 - 7, you could be just giving them the advantage.

-3) Generally it is not advisable to block at low scores like 0 - 1, for example.
+3) Generally, it is not advisable to block at low scores like 0 - 1.

 4) It is generally not advisable to block when you are losing.
 Your opponents are already ahead in points, don't help them by giving them more points.

-As with most strategies in euchre, these guidelines are not absolute.
-Let your experience and intuitions guide you.
+* As with most strategies in euchre, these guidelines are not absolute.
+Use your experience and intuitions guide you.

 just don't tell anyone about this tip :-)